 Key Stage 5

 A-level French is where the real fun happens!
 Not only is the course extremely interesting, rich and engaging, it is also an incredibly useful A level in terms of employability.
 Having an A level language qualification on a CV shows any employer great commitment and an impressive level of ability.
 Students study relevant and interesting topics to delve into life in France and the Francophone world.
 As part of the course, A-level students have the opportunity to study one literary text and one film, exposing them to rich content and authentic materials from the target language country.

-This qualification is linear and all examinations will take place at the end of year 13.
+The A-level qualification is linear and all examinations will take place at the end of year 13.
 However, students will be regularly assessed in class and will complete formal internal examinations in Year 12.
 Students take 3 papers at the end of year 13:

 Ms C Krieger- Curriculum Leader MFL